TailorDev/django-tailordev-biblio/README.md

     $ pip install django-tailordev-biblio

-If you intend to work on the code, clone this repository and install all dependencies at once using pip:
+If you intend to work on the code, clone this repository and install all dependencies at once via:

-    $ pip install -r requirements.txt

-If you intend to work on the code, clone this repository and install the local dependencies:

     $ pip install -r requirements/local.txt

+And then install the package in development mode:

+    $ python setup.py develop

 ## Configuration